JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/queries/azure-cli.md

 **Question answered:** At what scope is the rule applied, and which effect is supplied there?

+**Why `list` and not `show`:** `show` addresses a single assignment at one exact scope. `--filter "atScope()"` returns every assignment in force at the supplied scope, including assignments created at a parent scope and inherited downward.
+An assignment applied above the resource group will not appear without it.

 ---

 # JMESPath Quick Reference